-The rotor of an SRM features a large number of teeth, each of which is slightly different due to imperfections in the manufacturing process, resulting in significant tooth-dependency in the TCA relationship of an SRM [9], see Figure 1.
+The rotor of an SRM features a large number of teeth, each of which is slightly different due to imperfections in the manufacturing process, resulting in significant tooth-dependency in the torque-current-angle relationship of an SRM [9, Chapter 5], see Figure 1.
 Similarly, in mass production, manufacturing tolerances lead to variations in the rotor teeth across different SRMs as well.
-Modeling all these variations requires a tremendous effort when compared to using a commutation function which is designed using a low-order model of only one 'average' tooth.
-Indeed, in low-cost applications that involve mass production, it is economically desirable to ship each SRM with the same driver, each of which has sufficient memory to store the TCA relationship of only one average tooth.
+Modeling all these variations across teeth and SRMs requires a tremendous effort when compared to using a commutation function which is designed using a low-order model of only one 'average' tooth.
+Indeed, in low-cost applications that involve mass production, it is economically desirable to ship each SRM with the same driver for commutation, each of which has sufficient memory to store the torque-current-angle relationship of only one average tooth.

 Torque ripple is inevitable when variations across teeth or SRMs are ignored for economic reasons, and yet the magnitude of the torque ripple is affected by the choice of the commutation function, see Figure 2.
-At the same time, there is a high degree of freedom in the design of commutation functions [3], because multiple coil currents together lead to a single torque on the rotor.
+At the same time, there is a high degree of design freedom in the design of commutation functions [3], because multiple coil currents together lead to a single torque on the rotor.
 It is therefore hypothesized that there exists a low-order commutation function that mitigates torque ripple across many teeth and SRMs while relying on a low-order model of only one average tooth.

-Measurement data should be exploited to understand how manufacturing defects affect the TCA relationship of SRMs.
-In, [10], a data-driven identification approach is presented that yields accurate TCA models for use in commutation design, without relying on separate dedicated torque sensors.
+Measurement data should be exploited to understand how manufacturing defects affect the torque-current-angle relationship of SRMs.
+In, [10], a data-driven identification approach for the torque-current-angle relationship of SRMs is presented that yields accurate SRM models for use in commutation design, without relying on separate dedicated torque sensors.
 Importantly, this method not only yields an estimated model but also the variance of the model parameters.
-This variance reflects the tooth-by-tooth variations, or, when data from different SRMs is used, SRM-to-SRM variations.
+This variance reflects the variation that arises from tooth-by-tooth variations, or, when data from different SRMs is used, SRM-to-SRM variations.

-Although existing approaches to commutation function design are effective in the presence of a perfect model of every single tooth for each SRM, these methods lead to significant torque ripple in case of model mismatch.
+Although existing approaches to commutation function design are effective in the presence of a perfect model of every single tooth for each SRM, these methods lead to significant torque ripple in case of model mismatch due to manufacturing defects.
 To require detailed, high-order models of SRMs defeats the purpose of using an SRM in many low-cost applications, not only because this requires expensive modeling effort, but also because it leads to high requirements on the driver hardware.
-Therefore, this paper aims to develop a universal, resource-efficient commutation function that leverages the model variance to reduce torque ripple across different rotor teeth and SRMs.
+Therefore, this paper aims to develop a universal, resource-efficient commutation function that leverages the available information of the model variance to reduce torque ripple across different rotor teeth and SRMs.
 This is achieved by using the parameter variance matrix resulting from [10] to pose an optimization problem that minimizes the expected norm of the anticipated torque ripple.
-The contributions of this paper are threefold:
+Moreover, the optimization-based framework for commutation function design from [3] is adopted, making it straightforward to include other desirable properties in the optimization problem, such as power consumption or constrained slew rates.